 Employees are immediately vested in their own contributions and earnings on those contributions and become vested in Town contributions and earnings on Town contributions after completion of 5 years of creditable service with the Town.
 Nonvested Town contributions are forfeited upon termination of employment.
 Such forfeitures are to be used to cover a portion of the pension plan's administrative expenses.
-For the year ended September 30, 2016, the Town applied available forfeitures towards the Town's contribution expense in the amount of \$3,148.
+For the year ended September 30, 2018, the Town did not have any available forfeitures to apply towards the Town's contribution expense.